getcarina/getcarina.com/_tutorials/docker-install-mac.md

    For more examples and ideas, visit: https://docs.docker.com/userguide/`

-   If you received the above output, Docker is up and running.
-Next, we will find and run a Docker image.
    ```

+If you received preceding output, Docker is up and running.

 **Note:** If the `hello-world` image is not already on your local system, the Docker
-client may take up to a minute to pull the image from Docker hub.
+client might take up to a minute to pull the image from Docker Hub.
 If this occurs, you will
 receive this output when you enter `docker run hello-world`.

 ```